pantrypoints/sp/content/en/material/principles/part-6/chapter-03/section-01.md

 ---
 heading: "Section 1"
-title: "Technologies from Qosts"
+title: "Technologies from Space Particles"
 # date: 2020-01-31
 image: "/photos/physics/phoenix.jpg"
-description: "The practical use of qosts is to enable levitation and teleportation technologies"
+description: "The practical use of qoses is to enable levitation and teleportation technologies"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/